devyas319/Medicine_Predict_Emids/README.md

 Here is a machine learning model which will predict medicine, dosage and frequency on the basis doctor's input and patients information<br>

 1. **Run main.py <br>**
+2. (Steps to run streamlit are given at end if required)
-2. keep both data files and main.py in same directory<br>
+3. keep both data files and main.py in same directory<br>
-3. libraries required will be<br>
+4. libraries required will be<br>
    pandas<br>
    streamlit<br>
    sklearn<br>